ABRG-Models/BarrelEmerge/README.md

 ```

 **Note:** The simulation is computationally demanding.
 It takes about
-10 minutes to run the 50000 steps of Fig. 1C simulation on a 6-core
+11 minutes to run the 50000 steps of Fig. 1C simulation on a 6-core
-gaming laptop (with an Intel Core i9 8th gen processor and when
+gaming laptop (with an 8th gen Intel Core i9 processor and with the code
 compiled with OpenMP to use all the cores).
-That's about 12 seconds
-for 1000 steps.
-Be prepared to wait on a lesser machine: On a MacBook
-Air (Core i3 10th gen dual core) and *without* OpenMP, 1000 steps took
-about 400 seconds so the full Fig 1 simulation would take over 5 hours
-to complete!
+An older, 6th gen Core i5
+laptop (2 cores) needed 23 minutes for the same simulation.

 If you have any trouble, please post an issue on github at
 https://github.com/ABRG-Models/BarrelEmerge/issues and I will do my
 best to help.

-Seb James, July 2020.
+Seb James, September 2020.